kowsen/portfolio/src/data/projects/028_allmchemy.md

 ---
 title: aLLMchemy
-tagline: Alchemy game to try out LLM tooling
+tagline: Alchemy game to experiment with LLM tooling
-description: I've seen alchemy games, but never one that let you combine pretty much anything while having an interface that doesn't get overwhelming as the possibility space grows.
+description: I've seen alchemy games, but never one that let you combine anything without having the interface get overwhelming as the possibility space grows.
 This used gemma3:12b locally to generate word associations and Gemini to write the code.
-There's not a lot going on and it's a little nonsensical, but there's something compelling about it.
+It can be a little nonsensical, but there's something engaging about it even if the combination doesn't make perfect sense.
 link: /projects/allmchemy/
 image: ../../assets/projects/allmchemy.png
 ---